Hanna Kielar6 minute read

 These signs are hard to ignore, especially if your food is spoiling.
 As soon as you notice the issues you have a few options for how to proceed.
 You could pay to repair the damage but be advised most refrigerator repairs can get into the mid-hundreds.

-Your range, an all-in-one cooking appliance that includes a stove, several burners and one or more ovens, can last 14 years before needing replacement.
+Your range, an all-in-one cooking appliance that includes a stove and several burners with one or more ovens, can last 14 years before needing replacement.
 They’re pretty sturdy.
 In fact, you can repair any damage without needing to replace the entire appliance.

 This can save you the average $650 – $2,000 material price and an additional $100 – $200 in installation costs.